 The library becomes part of the South Central Library System, allowing it to provide greater services to the community.
 The library serves 1,042 card holders and 727 Dane County Card holders.

 The library celebrates its 100th anniversary.
 A replica of Paul Sletto's boot shop is created in the library.

-Gladys Martin resigns and Dorothy Handrick is appointed as librarian.
+Dorothy Handrick is appointed Library Director.
 The library moves to the upper level of the new Community Center.